 Another new concept that we shall need in the future will be used in building rules for the development of class declarations (Sec.
 6.7.3).
 By an anchored class transformer we mean an imperative element with the following syntactic domain:

 '''

 act : AncClaTra = ClaTra in Identifier

-and the following semantics:

 '''